// Grow your Biblical understanding of worship //

 SoWL allows you to remain based in your local church and train alongside your ministry.
 You will also be required to find a mentor in your church community who will be trained by us to support you throughout your study.

 The teaching will be delivered primarily online with quality video training from some of New Zealand's key worship leaders and lecturers.
 This course endeavours to be a tool to up skill a person in the area of worship leading and to strengthen their local church in worship of God in a real and engaging way.

-SOWL currently has five courses on offer; the Worship Leading Workbook, Worship Elective, Interpreting the Bible, Systematic Theology, and Supervised Practice (ministry component).
+The SoWL programme consists of five courses; Worship Leading, Biblical Worship: Then and Now, Interpreting the Bible, Systematic Theology, and Supervised Ministry Training.
 For more detail see below.